Gemini Model Routing — Flash, Pro, and Preview

 Flash model IDs:

-gemini-2.0-flash— current stable production modelgemini-1.5-flash— previous generation, still availablegemini-2.0-flash-lite— smallest, fastest, lowest cost for ultra-high-volume
+gemini-2.5-flash— current stable production modelgemini-2.5-flash-lite— smallest, fastest, lowest cost for ultra-high-volumegemini-3-flash-preview— cutting-edge preview Flash

 The mistake with Flash is underestimating it.
 Developers often step up to Pro unnecessarily because Flash's first output was imperfect — before iterating on the prompt.
 A well-constructed prompt to Flash frequently matches or exceeds a mediocre prompt to Pro.
 Exhaust prompt engineering before escalating models.